The Best Homemade Guacamole Recipe (With One Secret Ingredient That Changes Everything)

 Step 4: Bloom the Spices - Don’t Skip this CRUCIAL step

-Reduce heat to medium.
-Add the butter to the centre of the pan and let it melt, swirling to coat.
+Add the butter to the centre of the pan and let it melt, swirl it as it melts.
 Once the butter is melted and foamy, add the entire spice blend all at once.
-Stir constantly for 60–90 seconds, coating the chickpeas and onions with the spices.
+Stir constantly and blend it in the melted butter.
+The spice mix will become a darker colour.
 This step — blooming spices in butter — is the flavour secret of this recipe.
+Coating the chickpeas and onions with the spices with the butter-spice blend.
 Watch carefully and don't let the spices burn.

 💡 Blooming spices in fat unlocks their oils and creates a far deeper, more complex flavor than just adding them to liquid.
 This is what makes this no-marinade recipe taste like it was slow-cooked all day.

-Step 5: Simmer the Sauce
+Step 5: Making the sauce

 Step 6: Add the Cream & Finish